int-brain-lab/ONE/docs/FAQ.md

 argument AlyxClient: `one.alyx.rest(..., no_cache=True)`.
 More information can be found [here](https://int-brain-lab.github.io/ONE/notebooks/one_modes.html#REST-caching).

-**Auto mode**
+**Local mode**
-Remote cache tables are downloaded used when ONE is in 'auto' mode (or when `query_type='auto'` is passed).
+Local cache tables may be used when ONE is in 'local' mode (or when `query_type='local'` is passed).
 These table contain info about all sessions and their associated datasets and is used instead of querying the database.
-For the IBL Alyx, the tables are generated every 6 hours, however by default ONE will only download a new cache once per day.
-To force a download you can run `ONE().refresh_cache('remote')`.
+For the IBL Alyx, the tables are generated every 6 hours and can be downloaded using the `one.load_cache` method to only download when new data are available.
 More information, including increasing refresh frequency, can be found [here](https://int-brain-lab.github.io/ONE/notebooks/one_modes.html#Refreshing-the-cache).

 ## I made a mistake during setup and now can't call setup, how do I fix it?